lelylan/lelylan/README.md

 ### Why Lelylan

 Research in the Internet of Things is global and growing fast, but lacks standard tools.
 Many companies are building their own solution.
 By sharing what we have learned during the years, we want to create a shared code base with a clear focus to developers.
-To see Lelylan in action checkout the [tuturials](http://dev.lelylan.com/#overview-tutorials) in the dev center.
+To see Lelylan in action checkout the [tutorials](http://dev.lelylan.com/#overview-tutorials) in the dev center.

 ### Resources

 * [Architecture](http://dev.lelylan.com/architecture) (request life cycle)
 * [Internet of Things API](http://dev.lelylan.com/api) (how it works)
-* [Blog](http://lelylan.com) (latest from the community)
+* [Lelylan Blog](https://medium.com/@lelylan) (latest from the team)